-Bronx Community College students on permit to other colleges, who have classes canceled or are otherwise not able to complete registration, must obtain a written statement from the Office of the Registrar at the permit college stating what course they are registered for or not registered for at that college.
-Upon obtaining this information, bring the written statement and all registration receipts to Bronx Community College Office of the Registrar so your records will be updated which will initiate the process for a refund if eligible.
-If the college is closed due to coronavirus send request to epermit@bcc.cuny.edu
+Bronx Community College students, on permit to other colleges, who have classes canceled or are otherwise not able to complete registration, must obtain a written statement from the Registrar's Office at the permit college stating what course they are registered for or not registered for at that college.
+Upon obtaining this information, submit all registration receipts to Bronx Community College Office of the Registrar so your records will be updated which will initiate the process for a refund if eligible.